-Historian of science & political thought in modern East Asia
+A historian of science & political thought in (early) modern East Asia,

-I have an eclectic background with interests somewhere between political science and literary criticism that I bring to my more recent work on the history of science.
+My academic background is in political science and literary criticism, which continues to influence how I study the history of science.
 You may know me from my writing on Japanese web novels [1][2] or the politics of contemporary aesthetics [1][2]; I have also written a bit about the philosophy of history [1][2] and Lacanian psychoanalysis [1].
-I am a polyglot and speak fluent English, French, Chinese, and Japanese (German is still a work in progress!).
+I am a polyglot and speak fluent English, French, Chinese, and Japanese; my German is advanced but still far from perfect.

 On this website, you can find an abbreviated CV and PDF downloads of my publications.
 You can also catch my unhinged musings on Bluesky, or reach me via email at scott.ma[at]uzh.ch.